 I went to my GP with a viral rash which I contracted on Good Friday.
-She asked if I had any joint pain, when I responded no but my breasts were very tender and I had been feeling nauseous for days, she asked about the possiblity of being pregnant.
+She asked if I had any joint pain and when I responded no but my breasts were very tender and I had been feeling nauseous for days, she asked about the possibility of being pregnant.

 I dismissed this as I knew I couldn't be.
 She did the test just in case and we were both laughing as we felt it couldn't be.
 When she checked it spoke loud and clear, I was five weeks gone.
-Needless to say I was shocked and started to cry.
-The shock and fear was enormous.
+Needless to say, I was shocked and started to cry.
+The shock and fear were enormous.

 In August 2012 I had an endometrial ablation done for heavy menstrual bleeding.
 I had been bleeding every day previous to that for up to 18 months.
 I was diagnosed with adenomyosis and endometrial ablation was the best option.
 This treatment was done as we did not want any more children.

 I have a 17 and 14-year-old already.
 After my 14-year-old we had already decided not to have any more children because of a horrendous pregnancy in which both my son and I were lucky to survive.
 I had pre-eclampsia and underactive thyroid problems.
 There were problems with the placenta at four months.

 Needless to say, my son was preterm, small for dates and had to be in the neonatal unit.
 I had high blood pressure and I was at risk of stroke after birth.

 I had an emergency section after being hospitalised early.
 Our Gynie said there would be a 50/50 chance of this occurring again.
 My husband said that my son and I were lucky to survive this birth and we counted our blessings and decided no more.
 We originally thought of having 4 kids.

 With endometrial ablation, I did not think that pregnancy was viable as I had no lining of the womb